Great Barrier Reef

 AMCS has a long, proud history of fighting for the Great Barrier Reef.
 We played a critical role in establishing the Great Barrier Reef Marine Park and World Heritage Area.
 We're still there every step of the way asking the Queensland and Australian Governments to make decisions in the best interest of the Reef and its communities, rather than cosy deals with the mining companies and big developers.

 The future of the Reef hangs in the balance.
-Big decisions are being made in 2013 that will have a lasting impact and ultimately determine if our Reef survives and thrives.
+Big decisions are being made that will have a lasting impact and ultimately determine if our Reef survives and thrives.

 Sign up to show your support and receive updates from the campaign.